Hundreds of Chinese families seek wartime compensation from Japan

 The lawsuits could further irritate diplomatic relations.
 Late last month, China released previously confidential Japanese wartime documents, including some about comfort women forced to serve in military brothels.
 The files also contain details of the Nanjing Massacre, a major source of debate between the countries.

-The number of plaintiffs, including families and surviving forced labourers seeking redress, total at least 940, with combined claims reaching at least 865 million yuan, lawyers say.
+The number of plaintiffs, including families and surviving forced laborers seeking redress, total at least 940, with combined claims reaching at least 865 million yuan, lawyers say.

-That figure could rise further as there were nearly 8,000 forced labourers from Shandong during the war, according to Fu.
+That figure could rise further as there were nearly 8,000 forced laborers from Shandong during the war, according to Fu.

 The other two Japanese companies involved in the suits are coal producer Nippon Coke and Engineering Industry Co, formerly known as Mitsui Mining Co, and stainless steel maker Nippon Yakin Kogyo, the lawyers say.